 The predicates ( cabinet to Eiswein ) are rest and noble sweet vineyard wines reserved - dry wines from "large vineyards" and "first layers" can not bear any predicate.
-The same applies to dry "local wines"; only in "estate wines" are predicates in both the dry as well as in the fruit and noble sweet range allowed, but the relationship between "dry" and the predicates choice is prohibited upwards.
+The same applies to dry "local wines"; only in "estate wines" are predicates in both the dry and in the fruit and noble sweet range allowed, but the relationship between "dry" and the predicates choice is prohibited upwards.
 The indication "dry" is obligatory with appropriately developed wines.
 For all Prädikatsweine the VDP regional associations determine on their own responsibility specific flavor profiles.

-These absolute top locations and large plants are defined as "high-quality, parcel-delimited terroirs, in which mature wines with a very special character, which reflect their origin and have a particular aging potential":
+These absolute top locations and large plants are defined as "high-quality, parcel-delimited terroirs, in which mature wines with a very special character that reflect their origin and have a particular aging potential":

 This level is optional - it is not used by all regions.
-These layers are defined as "first-class vineyards with independent character, in which optimal growing conditions prevail and proven to produce long-lasting wines of high quality":
+These layers are defined as "first-class vineyards with independent character, in which optimal growing conditions prevail and proven over long time wines of lasting high quality were produced":